traject/traject/doc/extending.md

 SomeGem.whatever!
 ~~~

-Any gem can provide traject translation map definitions
+A gem can provide traject translation map definitions
-in it's `lib` directory, or in a `lib/translation_maps`
-sub-directory, and traject will be able to find those
+in a `lib/translation_maps` sub-directory, and traject will be able to find those
 translation maps when the gem is loaded.
 (Because gems'
-`./lib` directories are added to the ruby load path.)
+`./lib` directories are by default added to the ruby load path.)

 ### Or, with bundler: